umarhassan-mitodl/21h.380j-fall-2013/content/pages/assignments.md

 Session 15 — Final papers and presentations

-Resources for writing an annotated bibliography are available from the [Williams College Libraries](http://library.williams.edu/citing/annotated-bibliography.php).
+Resources for writing an annotated bibliography are available from the {{% resource_link "cca4f376-95e8-4bb4-94f3-2acb1ad2e240" "Williams College Libraries" %}}.